-2024 Taiwan Lantern Festival: Pingxi, Taipei, Tainan & Other Events
+2025 Taiwan Lantern Festival: Pingxi, Taipei, Taoyuan & Other Events

 Dozens of lit up sky lanterns ascending to the a black sky, with one especially big one on the left side

-The Lantern Festival (2024 date: February 24) is my favorite of Taiwan’s many festivals.
+The Lantern Festival (2025 date: Feb.
+12, Year of the Snake) is my favorite of Taiwan’s many festivals.
 The annual festival includes a variety of activities in every city and county in the country, some of which last for several weeks.

 The hottest activities associated with the festival include:

-• Taiwan Lantern Festival (national event): In 2024, this will be hosted by Tainan city from Feb.
-3 to March 10, with a 22-meter dragon lantern for the year of the dragon!
+• Taiwan Lantern Festival (national event): In 2025, this will be hosted by Taoyuan City, by the HSR station from, Feb.
+12 to 23

 • Taipei Lantern Festival and other cities: I’ll cover the exact dates for all of the regional events below.
-Expect lots of dragon lanterns this year!
+Expect lots of snake lanterns this year!

 • Other Lantern Festival events like Yanshui Beehive Fireworks Festival, Bombing of Master Handan, Bombing the Dragon, Bombing of Tudi Gong, and Baiming Festival.